forenablers/forenablers.github.io/src/pages/pn-hackathon-2018/index.md

 What data we don't have is the data about **unsuccessful parkings** because we don't know where the client wanted to park **initially**.
 It is possible that the client wanted to park in one place but it was completely full so he ended up parking in another place far away from the initial destination point.

+## Conclusion

 The conclusion is that the **transactions cannot be used as labeled training data set** to train a model to predict parking availability.

+Main outcome was that the CPP should start collecting feedback from the users with regard to the parking experience.
+Simple questions can be asked after user parked:
+- Have you parked where you initially wanted?
+- How long did it take to park?
+- Do you see more available parking spots nearby?

+This feedback will allow to build labeled training data set that will not depend on city specifics.

+## Bonus
 ### Availability = Amount of Free Spots?

 Can we derive availability from the amount of free parking spots?
 Whenever we can say that there will be `X` parking spots free, we can say that parking in the area is available.